bergey/haskell-OpenGL-examples/README.md

 All examples use [GLFW-b][] for windowing.
 There are a few helper functions in `src/Util` which are used in all the examples.

-I've otherwise tried to avoid such functions, to make it easier to pick any example and see what is going on.
-Most functions I'd want are provided by `GLUtil` anyway, and the point of the "-modern" examples is to show the use of the OpenGL bindings without those wrappers.

-To some extent it's also possible to mix and match these approaches.
-One can use custom shaders with the `gl_Modelview` matrix, or `drawArrays` with the fixed-function pipeline.

 If you are using these examples and find something missing or difficult to understand, please open an issue.
 Pull requests are also welcome.